 As time goes backwards, we’re walking forwards to campaign against feeling rubbish, against struggling in silence, against being alone, against living miserably.

 16 people take their own life every day, leaving behind thousands of friends, family and colleagues.
 On the one day we are given extra time, we walk for all those for whom there wasn’t enough.

 The Lost Hours walk is our first CALM event and our opportunity to deal with grief differently and defiantly.
-We want to smash the silence around loss, and remember our sons, daughters, brothers, sisters, mothers, fathers and friends out on the streets of London.
+We want to smash the silence around loss, and remember our sons, daughters, brothers, sisters, mothers, fathers, husbands, wives, partners and friends out on the streets of London.
 Be part of it.
 Walk with us from Greenwich past Big Ben and back again to make change happen, and continue to grow our life-saving services.

 Stuff you need to know

 This is a night time walk starting at 11pm.
 You can choose to walk the full route (c.20miles), from Greenwich past Big Ben and back again, or the shorter route (c.10 miles) that finishes at Oval.

 Disclaimer: The views expressed in this article or in the comments below, are not those held by CALM or its Trustees unless stated, and liability cannot be accepted for such comments.
 We encourage friendly and constructive debate, but please don't share personal contact details when commenting and exercise caution when considering any advice offered by others.
 We don’t allow abusive, offensive or inappropriate comments or comments that could be interpreted as libellous, defamatory or commercial and we will remove these without warning as and when we find them.